In this guide I will show you all the benefits of mindful eating and how to do it.

 And it is a serious issue.

-Mindless eating causes serious health problems, from digestion problems to binge eating and beyond.
+Being mindless with your food results in health problems, from digestion problems to bing and binging and beyond.

 Thankfully, we can change.
 We can use mindful eating to lose weight, improve digestion, and live healthier.

 In this guide to mindful eating I will show you everything you need to know to practice mindful eating and to live healthier.
-And you will probably want to read my guide to losing weight with meditation, too.
+And you will probably want to read my guide to weight loss meditation techniques, too.